Important Factors to Consider When Selecting a Gearbox

 How easy is the unit to install?

 Some gearboxes require two screws in the coupling.
-This makes it more tedious and can result in over-torquing or under-torquing the bolts.
+This adds complexity to installation and can result in over-torquing or under-torquing the bolts.
 Some manufacturers have the motor adapter pilot too large, which makes finding the center very difficult.

 Installation is simple.
 We use one screw that can be torqued 100%.
 Plus, tolerances on our motor plates make coupling to the motor shaft easy.
 Or, use a STOBER geared motor and eliminate installation altogether!